rkim27/StudySpotApp-Backend/README.md

 localhost version

--App hosted later in heroku but not specified in this repo
+App hosted later in heroku but not shown in this repo

 Written with express